Mike Fermin

 Michael A. Fermin is a Filipino coach.

 Career

 Fermin played for the Letran Squires in high school and for the UP Fighting Maroons in college.

-Fermin served as head coach of the Adamson Soaring Falcons in an interim basis in 2015.He woul later named head coach for the Adamson women's team from 2016 to 2017, and later with the Baby Falcons juniors' team.
+Fermin served as head coach of the Adamson Soaring Falcons in an interim basis in 2015.
+He would later be named head coach for the Adamson women's team from 2016 to 2017, and later with the Baby Falcons juniors' team.

 He steered the Baby Falcons into championship in 2023.